-Amended §114.9(a) updates "commission" to "division" and the phrase "and/or" has been updated to "or."
-These non-substantive changes are necessary to reflect current regulatory structure and agency drafting style.
+Amended §114.9(a) - (c) updates "commission" to "division."
+This non-substantive change is necessary to reflect current regulatory structure and agency drafting style.

-Amended §114.9(b) updates "commission" to "division."
+Amended §114.9(a) updates the phrase "and/or" to "or."
 This non-substantive change is necessary to reflect current regulatory structure and agency drafting style.